blackferncreations/germankeycut/framework.md

 A system market is treated as a feedback environment.

-Every relevant interaction produces additional information.
+Every relevant interaction adds information.

-An offer is presented.
+An offer is encountered.

 It is interpreted.

 Something happens.

-That outcome changes the conditions under which the next interaction is evaluated.
+That outcome affects how the next interaction is evaluated.

-The feedback may be explicit.
+Feedback may be explicit:

-A buyer may request additional documentation.

-An adviser may question a claim.
+* a request for documentation
+* a technical question
+* a challenged claim

-A client may identify a delivery problem.
+* a delivery issue

-But feedback can also remain implicit.
+It may also remain implicit:

-A process becomes slower.

-Additional checking appears.
+* additional checking appears

-Responsibility is questioned more often.
+* responsibility is questioned more often
+* a process slows

-An introduction does not happen.
+* an introduction does not occur

-The next order does not arrive.
+* the next order does not arrive

 Structural positioning therefore treats both visible response and absent progression as information.

-The absence of a complaint does not necessarily mean the absence of friction.
+The absence of complaint is not automatically the absence of friction.

 ---

 ## Structural Friction

-Structural friction is anything that repeatedly increases the effort required to interpret, evaluate, trust, recommend or continue with an offer.
+Structural friction is recurring effort or ambiguity that makes an offer unnecessarily harder to interpret, evaluate, recommend or continue with.

-A single point of friction does not necessarily determine an outcome.

-Its significance can emerge through repetition.

-Examples include:
+Examples can include:

 * unclear responsibility
 * unsupported positioning
 * inconsistent terminology
 * missing evidence
-* documentation that has to be repeatedly requested
+* documentation that repeatedly has to be requested
 * changing ownership
 * gaps between public claims and operational experience
-* unnecessary explanation
 * inconsistent specialist depth
-* repeated uncertainty about what happens next
+* uncertainty about what happens next

-Friction matters because it creates additional evaluation.
+A single point of friction may be insignificant.

+Its meaning can change through repetition.

 Something that should already be clear has to be checked again.